Street Calls of the Week

-Investing.com-- Oracle Corporation (NYSE:ORCL) is among a consortium of firms that could enable TikTok to continue operating in the U.S. if a framework deal between Washington and Beijing is reached, CBS News reported on Monday evening.
+Investing.com-- Oracle Corporation (NYSE:ORCL) shares jumped 5% in premarket trading Tuesday after CBS News reported. that the software giant is among a consortium of firms that could enable TikTok to continue operating in the U.S. if a framework deal between Washington and Beijing is reached.

-The precise nature of the deal was unclear, but will involve multiple companies, CBS reported, citing sources with knowledge of the negotiations.
+The precise nature of the deal was unclear, but it will involve multiple companies, CBS reported on Monday evening, citing sources with knowledge of the negotiations.
 TikTok parent Bytedance’s involvement in the deal was also unclear.

 Trump on Monday hinted that a deal was on the way, posting on social media that “a deal was also reached on a ‘certain’ company that young people in our country very much want to save.”